datacoves/docs/docs/how-tos/airflow/initial-setup.md

     **Git Sync**
     - **Provider** Select `Git`
     - **Git branch name** The branch airflow will monitor for changes.
-We suggest `airflow_development` for the development environment and `main` for the production environment.
-You will be creating the `airflow_development` branch later in the getting started guide.
+If you have more than 1 environment (Development and Production), we suggest `airflow_development` for the development environment and `main` for the production environment.
+Note: You would need to create an  `airflow_development` branch in your repo.
+If only have 1 environment, then the `Git branch name` should be `main`.

  >[!TIP]We recommend combining your dbt transformations in the same project as your Airflow orchestration.
 However, you may wish to separate orchestration from transformation into different git projects.
 In Datacoves you can achieve this by having two projects.
 Each project will be associated with one git repo.
 Find out how to configure a [project](how-tos/datacoves/how_to_projects.md).